metamath/lamp-guide/docs/11/index.md

 Metamath proofs include proofs of the type of every expression, to ensure that all expressions have valid types.
-This is critical to ensuring that the proofs are correct, but normally you never need to see this (the tools handle this type checking for you).
+Ensuring that the types are correct is critical to ensuring that the proofs are correct.
+Metamath verifies types the way it does everything else - there must be axioms that describe valid types, and it must then prove that the expressions being used match the required types.

+Normally you *never* need to see or deal with types.
+Metamath-lamp will automatically handle type checking for you, and by default the proofs that the types are correct are not shown.
-However, we think it's helpful to *understand* types and what the tools are doing for you, and metamath-lamp can reveal this more detailed view if you wish.
+However, we think it's helpful to *understand* types and what the tools are doing for you.
+Metamath-lamp can reveal this more detailed view about types if you wish to see this information.

 If you click on "show types" just above a proof table, the proof display will include the "syntax" (aka "types" or "inessential")